tasat31/t31lab/docs/armaccel/index.md

-# Python and Django for IoT Solutions
+# ARM and Accelerator
 ## Overviews

-A lot of IoT's prevailing on the Web all over the world, it is great deal to learn Web framework system and you can achieve:

-* Rapid prototyping
-* Saving developing time
+ARM architecture provides simple instrunction set and processing rapidly through pipelines with relatively low frequency.

+Thanks to simple instrucnion set and pipeline processing, ARM can colaborate with accelerator, and accelerator plays the role of more complex calculations.

+Large and convoluted matrices are resolved at one time, with ARM and accelerator combinated.

+So It could be good deal in the field of AI applicaions, such as Convolutional Neural Network.

 ## Guide Book

-1. Setting up
+1. Install and Setting
    1.
    2.

-2. Coding
+2. Design and Coding
    1.
    2.

-3. Debug
+3. Develop and Debug
    1.
    2.